learnbyexample/cli-computing/cli_computing.md

 ## cmp

 The `cmp` command is useful to compare text and binary files.
-If the two files are same, no output is displayed and exit status is `0`.
+If the two input files have the same content, no output is displayed and exit status is `0`.
 If there is a difference, it prints the first difference with details like line number and byte location and the exit status will be `1`.

 ```bash
 $ mkdir practice_cmp